OliverIgnetik/black-hole-numerical-simulation/README.md

 ## Usage

-The script `simulation.py` makes use of the puncture method as described in to construct initial data describing black holes.
+The script `simulation.py` makes use of the puncture method as described in Baumgarte et al. [3], to construct initial data describing the conformal deviation of spacetime on the equatorial plane of a non-rotating black hole.
 `simulation.py` has a number of flags that can be used to customize the output of the script:

 ### `simulation.py flags`